-Some organizations, doctors and dietitians will continue to claim that we do not have enough long term evidence.
+Some will continue to claim that we do not have enough long term evidence.
 Look, we always need more evidence for everything but one thing is plain and clear: the current dietary recommendations are not working.

 Please pin, tweet or share; then keep reading. 🙂

 Stories of our Members and Subscribers